 How You Can Optimize Video for SEO

 In today’s digital world, video can play an important role in your company's marketing.
-While it can be an important aspect of a marketing strategy, you may be missing the key tools and tips to having video be a successful part of your marketing strategy.
+While it can be an important aspect of a marketing strategy, you may be missing key parts in having video be a successful part of your strategy.

-Below we will dive into more tips to help you better optimize your own promotional videos for Search Engine Optimization(SEO) and how you can have a more successful video marketing strategy.
+Below we will dive into more tips to help you better optimize your own promotional videos for Search Engine Optimization(SEO) and ways to have a more successful video marketing strategy.